Kostasgr1089/arduSensor/readme.md

 ---

 👉 For full installation and configuration instructions, see [SETUP.md](SETUP.md).
+👉 For microcontroller setup, see [arduinoSetup.md](arduinoSetup.md).
+👉 For loading demo data, see [SETUP.md – Using Example Data](SETUP.md#6-using-example-data).

 ## 🔍 Project Overview